Code of Conduct

 Reasonable exceptions to this acceptance of gift policy may also be granted for activities that further development opportunities and donor relations.
-Any such exceptions should be reviewed and approved by the Senior Vice President for Planning and Development and Secretary of the College.
+Any such exceptions should be reviewed and approved by the Senior Vice President for Development and Alumni Relations.

 "WHISTLEBLOWER" PROTECTION STANDARD

 The College will take steps to help ensure that any representative of the College who comes forward in good faith to report suspected violations of law, this Code of Conduct or other college policies will be protected from retaliation in employment practices at Bowdoin College.

 REPORTING SUSPECTED VIOLATIONS AND CONCERNS